astuder/CounterLib-Energia/README.md

 This library currently only supports MSP430G2533 and MSP430F5529.

-CounterLib leverages the Timer_A peripheral and uses pin P1.0 as external clock input for a 16 bit counter.
+CounterLib leverages timer peripherals and uses I/O as external clock input for a 16 bit counter.
 Using a Timer instead of interrupts allows to count very fast pulses.

 ## Installation

 To install this libray in Energia, copy the folder "CounterLib" into "<user home>/Documents/Energia/libraries" and restart Energia.

 ## Usage

 To create an instance of the counter, simply declare it as a global variable like this:

-	Counter<> MyCounter
+	Counter<> MyCounter;	// create a counter that counts pulses on pin P1.0

 Once created, the counter has 5 functions:
 * start() initializes the timer peripheral and I/O pin and starts the counter